 We are committed to limiting the spread of COVID-19 to provide a healthy environment to recreate while protecting our employees, guests and mountain community.
-In a proactive effort to reinforce this commitment to health and safety, face coverings will be required in public areas where consistent social distancing of at least six feet is not always possible, beginning Saturday July 18th.
+To reinforce this commitment to health and safety, face coverings are required in public areas.
 Those areas include:

 The following activities or areas are exempt from wearing a face covering, with social distancing measures in place: